catalpa-cl/GoBo/README.md

-# GoBo a Handwriting Recognition dataset for Personalization
+# GoBo - A Handwriting Recognition dataset for Personalization

 The Readme will be finished soon!